 Now, with this double-benefit combination, individuals and businesses of all types and sizes can use Plate Recognizer on a Raspberry Pi to cost-efficiently track vehicles for community safety, enforce parking lot policies, be informed when suspicious vehicles enter a school parking lot, and more.

-We are super-excited on what the Raspberry Pi community can create with our Automatic License Plate Recognition software!
+We are super-excited on what the Raspberry Pi community can create with our Automatic Number Plate Recognition software!